Get a Card

 Library Card Eligibility and Privileges

-The Yarmouth Town Libraries welcome all Cape Cod residents, visitors, students and temporary workers.
+The Yarmouth Town Libraries (YTL) welcome all Cape Cod residents, visitors, and students.

 Children kindergarten age or older may apply for a Children's card with the signature of a parent or guardian in good standing.